greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_appendonly_compaction"></a>gp\_appendonly\_compaction

 Enables compacting segment files during `VACUUM` commands.
-When disabled, `VACUUM` only truncates the segment files to the EOF value, as is the current behavior.
-The administrator may want to disable compaction in high I/O load situations or low space situations.
+When deactivated, `VACUUM` only truncates the segment files to the EOF value, as is the current behavior.
+The administrator may want to deactivate compaction in high I/O load situations or low space situations.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|